 What Blinds Are Best For Bifold Doors?

-pure™ Pleated BlindsOur pure™ Pleated Blinds are an excellent option for bi-fold doors.
-Because of the small profile of the pure rail; they can be recess fitted into the frame of each part of the door.
+Our pure™ Pleated Blinds are an excellent option for bi-fold doors.
+Due to the small profile of the pure rail; they can be recess fitted into the frame of each part of the door.
 This means that they can be fitted into doors that open internally without interfering with their operation.
-Because folding door blinds are taller than standard side blinds; the stack of the fabric when the blinds are retracted will be larger than normal.
+Because folding door blinds are taller than standard side blinds; the stack of the fabric when the blinds are retracted could look large and bulky.
 However, thanks to the design of the pure™ Pleated Blinds.
-They can still retract away more neatly than any standard blind system.
+They will retract away neater than any standard blind system.

 As with pure™ Pleated Blinds, Duette® blinds can also be recess fitted into the frames of the door.
 Duette® Blinds are often used in bi-fold doors due to the extra insulation the honeycomb structure of the fabric provides. and the rectangular shapes of the doors are ideal for the Duette® fabric.
-The main disadvantage of Duette® when compared to our Solar Design™ Pleated fabrics is that, due to the double-layer design of the Duette® fabric, the stack of the blinds will be bigger when they are retracted.
+The main disadvantage of Duette®, when compared to our Solar Design™ Pleated fabrics, is that, due to the double-layer design of the Duette® fabric, the stack of the blinds will be bigger when they are retracted.

-pure™ Pinoleum BlindsPinoleum Blinds are a type of Roman Blind so they cannot be recess fitted into a set of bi-fold doors, as the size of the fabric stack when the blinds are retracted would not allow you to properly close the doors.
-However, if the doors fold back externally then it is possible for our pure™ Pinoleum Blinds to be fitted above the doors, and hang just in front of them.
-The main downside of this approach is that it means the blinds will start to move in the wind should they be extended while the doors are open, but some people like to use the pinoleum wood weave as a compliment to the existing style of their conservatory.
+Pinoleum Blinds are a type of Roman Blind so they cannot be recess fitted into a set of bi-fold doors, as the size of the fabric stack when the blinds are retracted would not allow you to properly close the doors.
+However, if the doors fold back externally then our pure™ Pinoleum Blinds can be fitted above the doors, and hang just in front of them.
+The main downside of this approach is that it means the blinds will start to move in the wind should they be extended while the doors are open, but some people like to use the pinoleum wood weave to compliment the style of their conservatory.

-Other BlindsIt is possible to use other types of blinds, such as roller blinds or vertical blinds, with bi-fold doors; although as with Pinoleum Blinds they can only be fitted above the doors, if the doors fold back externally.
-It is technically possible to have blinds in a Perfect Fit frame recess fitted into the frames of a bi-fold door, however it requires the doors to have a larger-than-normal bead depth to allow for the frame to fit.
+It is possible to use other types of blinds, such as roller blinds or vertical blinds, with bi-fold doors; although as with Pinoleum Blinds they can only be fitted above the doors if the doors fold back externally.
+It is technically possible to have blinds in a Perfect Fit frame recess fitted into the frames of a bi-fold door, however, it requires the doors to have a larger-than-normal bead depth to allow for the frame to fit.
 The Perfect Fit blinds still have the same disadvantages that they have in normal conservatory windows.
-This is the frame covers up a portion of the glass and they only use classic pleated fabrics; which have not been designed to be used in a conservatory.
+The frame may cover up a portion of the glass and for The Perfect Fit blinds, we only use classic pleated fabrics; which have not been designed to be used in a conservatory.

-Overall, it’s easy to fit blinds into a set of bi-folding doors and have a neat result that doesn’t interfere with the door’s operation.
+Overall, it’s easy to fit blinds into a set of bi-folding doors that offer a neat result that doesn’t interfere with the door’s operation.
 If you are wondering what blinds are best for bifold doors, arrange an appointment with a member of our sales team and they will be able to see exactly what type of blinds would be suitable for your doors.